oottppxx/enigma2/plugins/README.md

 * [SnackBar](https://github.com/oottppxx/enigma2/tree/master/plugins/snackbar) is a trivial plugin that invokes the seek bar; apparently it's required as some distros have invoking the seek bar broken via hotkey.

 * [Snif](https://github.com/oottppxx/enigma2/tree/master/plugins/snif) tries to detect (sniff) streaming connections to the box, extract the Basic authentication digest (namely the user), and track per user limits as configured.
+Note: currently the plugin only handles streams over IPv4, and it was only tested on OpenATV 6.2.

 * [Subway](https://github.com/oottppxx/enigma2/tree/master/plugins/subway) is a plugin to display subscription info, if the service supports it; it should work for both XCAPI and VAPI.